kplbl/chirp-remix/README.md

 # OffBrand Chirp

-An attempt at a twitter-adjecent clone.
+An attempt at a twitter-adjecent clone using Remix.

 ## Development